 - Only entered dogs will receive a Rosette to acknowledge their accomplishment for the previous year.

-- Each entered dog, unless they enter as Deceased, will receive one page for a photo and biography in the Top 20 Catalog.
+- Each entered dog, unless they enter as Deceased, will receive one page for a photo and biography in the American Beauceron Club Charter Magazine.

 Judges are not announced until immediately before the event begins.